 The feeling is mutual.
 PEC’s ownership team feels lucky to have had someone as talented and hardworking as Darrell onboard for so many years.
 “Darrell has consistently provided quality engravings to our clients.
 In our minds, he is one of the leading etchers in the country,” said Owner Bruce Van Wyk.
 “We doubt anyone has etched as long as Darrell, or has the knowledge he has gained over his many years at Pella Engraving Company.”

-Over the past several months, Darrell has spent time passing on that knowledge by personally training Charles Sirovy, who will take on his position.
+Over the past several months, Darrell has spent time passing on that knowledge by personally training his replacement.
 Darrell is confident he’s leaving the etchers in good hands.
-“Charles has been very easy to train,” he said.
-“He has a lot of mechanical knowledge and fits right in with the company.”

 Once his retirement becomes official, Darrell is looking forward to spending time traveling, including visiting his son in Georgia.